 Daymond John loves the idea and the packaging, but he isn’t passionate about soups, so he drops out.
 Lori drops out next, stating that the entrepreneurs are onto something but it’s too early for her to invest.

 Peter Jones asks how much profit the company is making considering their sales.
-The entrepreneurs reveal that they are losing money, about $80,000 a month and that they aren’t profitable yet.
+The entrepreneurs reveal that they are losing about $80,000 a month and aren’t profitable yet.
 Customer acquisition costs them a lot, and Peter seems unhappy about the loss.

-Kevin O’Leary also thinks that the business is too early, and it’s not advanced enough to be investable.
-The high growth rate is not enough to cover the losses at customer acquisition.
+Kevin O’Leary also thinks that the business isn’t advanced enough to be investable.
+The high growth rate isn’t enough to cover the losses at customer acquisition.
 He drops out because the model isn’t there yet.

 Before you go, be sure to check out updates from the other companies featured on